Vanilla Crescent Cookies (Vanillekipferl)

 Want to make delicious vanilla crescent cookies for the upcoming holiday season?
 We’ve got a Vanillekipferl recipe in English just for you!

-Originally from Austria, these buttery, crumbly, and wonderfully sweet crescent cookies with powdered sugar are also popular across Germany and parts of Eastern Europe (e.g. in Hungary).
+Originally from Austria, these buttery, crumbly, and wonderfully sweet crescent cookies with powdered sugar are also popular in Germany and parts of Eastern Europe, such as Hungary.

 Recipe Tips and Substitutions

-Before making this vanillekipferl recipe, have a read through these recipe tips and substitutions so that you know exactly what do expect!
+Before making this Vanillekipferl recipe, have a read through these recipe tips and substitutions so that you know exactly what to expect!

 • It’s important that the butter you use is cold.
-Otherwise, it’s more likely that the dough falls apart.
-Using butter from the fridge works well, but frozen butter won’t work – it’s too cold to knead.
+Otherwise, it’s more likely that the dough will fall apart.
+Using butter from the fridge works well.

-• To make it easier for the dough to turn out well, we use one egg yolk in our recipe (as a kind of “glue”).
-Originally, vanilla crescent cookies were made without egg but the egg version is completely acceptable in Austrian/German baking.
-If you’re up for a challenge, you can always skip the egg yolk (make sure the other ingredients are cold!) – but don’t be surprised if your dough falls apart.
+• We add an egg yolk to act as a binding agent.
+Originally, vanilla crescent cookies were made without eggs but the egg version is completely acceptable.
+If you’re up for a challenge, you can skip the egg yolk (make sure the other ingredients are cold!) – but don’t be surprised if your dough falls apart.

-• As for the nuts, we use ground almonds which is arguably the most popular choice nowadays.
-However, you can also use ground walnuts or even ground hazelnuts if you prefer.
-Just keep in mind that this can affect the texture a little bit.
+• We use ground almonds which is arguably the most popular choice nowadays, but you can use ground walnuts or ground hazelnuts if you prefer.

-• Don’t overknead the dough as this can warm up the butter too much and make it overly crumbly.
+• Avoid over-kneading the dough as this can warm up the butter too much and make the dough overly crumbly.

-• To make it easier for yourself, only have one baking sheet in the oven at a time.
-If you have two baking sheets in the oven at the same time, the cookies might bake unevenly.
+• Have one baking sheet in the oven at a time, otherwise, the cookies may bake unevenly.

 • Don’t overbake the cookies.
 They are done when the bottom/sides are starting to get golden brown.
-The top of the cookies does not need to be golden brown for them to be done.
+The top doesn’t need to be golden.

 How to Make Vanillekipferl – Step by Step Instructions